sx-network/arbitrum-orbit-scripts/README.md

-# Arbitrum Orbit Deposit and Withdrawal Scripts
+# Arbitrum Orbit Deposit and Withdrawal Scripts on SX testnet

 ## Introduction